isomerpages/moe-westwoodpri/_departments/Mother Tongue.md

 <br clear="left">

-### **‘Strategies to help improve Chinese Language results in PSLE’ Online Workshop**
+### **Strategies to Improve on Chinese Language for P6 Pupils**

-The Chinese Language Department has held a workshop for selected Primary 6 parents to learn how to help their child improve Chinese Language Results in PSLE.
-We hope that this workshop can equip you with the necessary skills to bring out the best in your child and maximise his/her potential.
+The Chinese Language Department has conducted a virtual workshop for selected Primary 6 parents, which aims to equip them with the necessary skills in guiding their child to achieve better results for Chinese Language during PSLE.

-Click [here](https://chineseinput.net/) to watch or download the Zoom recording.
+<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/detIu1VzEzc" height="315" width="560"></iframe>

 #### **Useful Links**
 **Approved Dictionaries for PSLE:**<br>